decomplexity/SendOauth2/README.md

 **3. PROVIDERS:**
 The Gmail provider is the PHP League * *oauth2-google* *  written by Woody Gilk and others.
-The Microsoft  provider is thenetworg * *oauth2-azure* * written primarily by Jan Hajek.
+The Microsoft  provider is thenetworg * *oauth2-azure* * written by Jan Hajek and others.

 **4. INSTALLATION**
 Use Composer to get the latest stable versions of SendOauth2, PHPMailer, thenetworg's Microsoft provider and PHP League oauth2-google provider

-NB: one code change is currently needed to the Microsoft provider thenetworg oauth2-azure Azure.php This cannot be done as an override:
+**NB: one code change is currently needed to the Microsoft provider thenetworg oauth2-azure Azure.php This cannot be done as an override:
-- for release 2.0.1, at line 214, replace * *graph.windows.net* * by * *graph.microsoft.com* *
+- for release 2.0.1, at line 214, replace * *graph.windows.net* * by * *graph.microsoft.com* * **

-Composer will install SendOauth2, PHPMailer and the providers in your php’s /vendor  folder.
+Composer will install SendOauth2, PHPMailer and the providers in your site's /vendor  folder.

 **5. SendOauth2D SETTINGS:**